-The energy landscape is changing fast as the way our customers generate, use, and interact with energy evolves.
+The distribution network is at the heart of the energy transition as it's here that most societal decarbonisation is happening.
 To tackle the climate emergency and deliver Net Zero carbon targets, a significant proportion of transport and building heating will need to be electrified.
 We are also going to see a further leap in renewable generation capacity as fossil fuel power stations close.

-This new demand and generation will push the distribution network beyond what it is designed for, meaning that our network will need to evolve to enable our customers' Net Zero transition.
+We know from detailed modelling that this new demand and generation will push the distribution network beyond what it is designed for, meaning that our network will need to evolve to enable our customers' Net Zero transition.
 It is important that we understand the likely uptake of this new demand and generation, so we know how best to respond.